sifive/freedom/README.md

 $ make -f Makefile.e300artydevkit mcs
 ```

-Note: This flow requires vivado 2017.1.
+Note: This flow requires Vivado 2017.1.
 Old versions are known to fail.

 These will place the files under `builds/e300artydevkit/obj`.